Is December busy in your hair or beauty business?

 Ideally reply to every post comment.
 But if you’re struggling for time at least ‘like’ comments to show them you’ve read them and appreciate them.

-A manic December isn’t a reason to let customer care slip.
+A manic December isn’t a reason to let customer care slip online.

 Deal with any complaints via social media immediately too.
 You’ll find some practical tips on this here.

-What worked for your salon Facebook this Christmas?
+What worked for your salon social this Christmas?

-Before shutting the salon door on Christmas Eve, pop a note on your calendar for January to check your Facebook Insights and measure what worked for your biz on social.
+Before shutting the salon door for the holidays, pop a note on your calendar for January to check and measure what worked for your biz on social.

 Then rinse and repeat next year…